-At any level you are in web development or any other field, networking is very important.
+Networking is essential at any level in web development or any other field.

-People are encouraged to go to meetups or conferences or join communities out there.
+People are encouraged to go to meetups or conferences or join communities.

-I am a stay home mom who starts to learn to code almost 2 years ago when my daughter was almost 2 years old, and I am self-taught.
+I am a stay home mom who started to learn to code almost 2 years ago when my daughter was nearly 2 years old, and I am self-taught.

 Even though I know how important it is, attending an event for networking wasn't a choice for me.

 The major problem is that I can't leave my daughter and I can't bring her along with me.
-And prices for the events most of the time are way out of my pocket as someone without income.
+And prices for the events are way out of my pocket as someone without income.

 I won't sugarcoat it.
 Self-taught with a toddler is very exhausting.

 I have no one to ask when I have questions or share my struggles.
-I have to cut off my study time here and there because of "unexpected" moments that arise.
+I have to cut off my study time here and there because of "unexpected" moments.
 I could only manage to learn 2 hours max in a day.

 It is a lonely journey.

-I have an account on Twitter for ages, but I rarely use it.
+I have had an account on Twitter for ages, but I rarely use it.

 One day, out of a massive burnout, I tweeted about my struggle in learning.

-She then introduced me to the Moms Can Code community where I finally joined.
+She introduced me to the Moms Can Code community, where I finally joined.
 I found my first circle of community.
-I learn together with some moms from MCC in the European timezone, until today.
+I learned together with some moms from MCC in the European timezone until today.
 Though we are learning different tech, each other company is what I need the most.
 I no longer feel alone.
 I can learn with other people, with my daughter by my side.
-And since everyone is a mom, they are all welcoming her even in the times when she demands attention during the co-work sessions.
+And since everyone is a mom, they are all welcoming her even when she demands attention during the co-work sessions.

 (You are my rock, Girls! ❤)

-I started to realized that the web development community on Twitter is huge, helpful, and friendly!
+I realized that the web development community on Twitter is big, helpful, and friendly!

 Due to life, I took an almost 6 months break from learning.